 How did his love for mountains begin?

-After graduating from college in 1984, Dave Hahn headed towards New Mexico, widely known as Land of Enchantment, for its culture, beautiful sceneries, and cuisine.
+After graduating from college in 1984, Dave Hahn headed toward New Mexico, known as the Land of Enchantment, for its culture, beautiful sceneries, and cuisine.

-In 1985, Dave wanted to go on a trip to Denali with his father, Ron Hahn.
+In 1985, Dave wanted to go to Denali with his father, Ron Hahn.
 However, his father had another plan in mind.
 Ron persuaded Dave to climb Mount Rainier before climbing the highest mountain peak in North America, Denali (20,310 feet above sea level).

-He joined a week-long instructional climbing seminar where he met guides who had been on mountains all over the world.
+He joined a week-long instructional climbing seminar where he met guides who had been on mountains worldwide.
 Those guides were only 5 to 10 years older than him.
 Meeting those guides opened his eyes to a new possibility for his future.
 He was sure about what he wanted to do in his life.

-After he summited Mount Denali with his father, he was immediately hired as a guide in the next year.
-Then, he began traveling and living the nomadic lifestyle and eventually became one of the most accomplished high elevation guides in history.
+After he summited Mount Denali with his father, he was immediately hired as a guide the next year.
+Then, he began traveling and living the nomadic lifestyle and eventually became one of history’s most accomplished high-elevation guides.

 - Emergency Medical Technician

 Dave Hahn got his first job as a ski instructor in 1985 at Angel Fire.